Compliance

 CI compliance checks

-When CI compliance is enabled, Infracodebase automatically evaluates code on every pull request and posts the result as a GitHub Check Run.
-Developers see pass/fail status and inline annotations showing which files triggered failures, directly in the PR diff.
+When CI compliance is enabled, Infracodebase automatically evaluates code on every pull request and on every commit that lands on the default branch, posting the result as a GitHub Check Run.
+Pull request checks include inline annotations showing which files triggered failures, directly in the PR diff.
+Default-branch checks act as the final guard on code that has already merged.

 Setup